Phobphilic/ViT-RR/README.md

 # RatioGen: ML-Based Reactivity Ratio Determination for Copolymerizations

-**RatioGen** is an efficient and versatile machine learning (ML)-based platform for determining reactivity ratios in copolymerizations.
-By integrating deep learning models trained on millions of "reactivity ratio fingerprints" (*r*FPs), **RatioGen** enables fast, accurate, and convenient determination of reactivity ratios in both binary and ternary copolymerizations from sparse experimental data.
+**RatioGen** is a machine learning (ML)-based platform for determining reactivity ratios in copolymerizations.
+By integrating deep learning models trained on millions of "reactivity ratio fingerprints" (*r*FPs), **RatioGen** simplifies and accelerates the process of determining reactivity ratios in both binary and ternary copolymerizations from sparse experimental data.

 This tool provides a user-friendly interface deployed through Streamlit, making it easy to explore the reactivity ratios for a wide variety of monomer combinations under varying conditions.
 By simply inputting experimental data, users can instantly predict the corresponding reactivity ratios.